-The Company's policy is to comply with all applicable financial reporting and accounting regulations applicable to the Company.
-Employees, officers or directors who have concerns or complaints regarding questionable accounting or auditing practices are encouraged to promptly submit those concerns or complaints to the Audit Committee of the Board of Directors under the procedures set forth in the Company's "Whistleblower Policy," including on an anonymous and confidential basis if so desired8.
-Reporting Any Violation of Code or Other Illegal Or Unethical Behavior doubt, about the best course of action in a particular situation.
-Any employee, officer or director who believes that a violation of this Code by any employee, officer or director has occurred or may occur should promptly contact the Compliance Officer directly or report such violation through Convercent, the third party service provider retained by the Company, via telephone by calling the following 24-hour hotline (Telephone Number: 1-800-461-9330) or via the internet using the following web address(www.convercent.com/report), in which case the report will be forwarded automatically to the Compliance Officer and, if relevant, other Company employees or Directors.
+Employees are encouraged to talk to supervisors, managers or other appropriate personnel about observed illegal or unethical behavior including regulatory compliance and clinical safety and, when in doubt, about the best course of action in a particular situation.
+Any employee, officer or director who believes that a violation of this Code by any employee, officer, Company Third Party or director has occurred or may occur should promptly contact the Compliance Officer directly or report such violation through Convercent, the third party service provider retained by the Company, via telephone by calling the following 24-hour hotline (Telephone Number: 1-800-461-9330) or via the internet using the following web address (www.convercent.com/report), in which case the report will be forwarded automatically to the Compliance Officer and, if relevant, other Company employees or Directors.
 If the employee desires, the employee can make such report on an anonymous and confidential basis.
-The Compliance Officer will refer complaints submitted, as appropriate, to the Board of Directors or an appropriate Committee of the Board.
+The Compliance Officer will refer complaints submitted, as appropriate, to the Board or an appropriate committee of the Board.